kickoffg22/solid-memory/README.txt

 In addition, if there is Groundtruth, please name it disp0GT.pfm You can also adjust each parameter in input panel.
 Start the program by 'Start' button.
 After the result is displayed, you can clear the output result by 'Clear' button.
+Afterwards, you can klick '3D-plot' button to view the 3D plot of the figure.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------